GustavoBelaunde2004/BuyHive-backend/README.md

 ## Deployment

+The application is deployed on **Railway** using Docker.
 See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

+**Note**: Deployment is handled entirely by Railway - no AWS infrastructure is required for deployment.
+AWS is only used optionally for email service (SES).

 ## Documentation